PicnicSupermarket/error-prone-support/CONTRIBUTING.md

 ## 🚀 Open a Pull Request

-All submissions, including submissions by project members, require a review.
+All submissions, including submissions by project members, require at least two reviews.
 We use GitHub Pull Requests for this purpose.

 Before opening a Pull Request, please check if there is not already one open that aims to solve same problem.